dangarmat/dangarmat.github.io/future_posts/2018-06-10-NHL-Goalies.md

 ![goalies17](/images/goalies17.png)

 So what's it picking up?
-Tuuka Rask this year was a starting goalie, pretty good save percentage Anton Forsberg, at 35 games is borderline starter, basically sharing duties his save percentage is a bit lower
- Alexandar Georgiev played 10 games
+1. (red) Alexandar Georgiev, at 10 games and .918 SV% is a strong backup, but didn't play much
- Dylan Ferguson we know from before as the 9:14 min, 2 shots one goal
+2. (green) Dylan Ferguson we know from before as the 9:14 min, 2 shots one goal.

- Alex Lyon played 11 games with an OK save percentage Brandon Halverson played one game, 13 minutes, and allowed 1 goal on 5 shots
+3. (blue) Darcy Kuemper, also played 10 games, but at .899 Sb% doesn't look as strong as  a backup as Geogiev.
+4. (purple) Tuuka Rask this year was a starting goalie with a good save percentage at .917.

- this has a bit of a rock project no-duh feel to it but maybe what's important is that nothing else stands out at 4 clusters, you basically have starters, backups, small game fill ins and 1 game fill ins in terms of the stats that are measured this tells us something about the 90 numeric variables in our dataset it tells us most of the variation is around a ton of highly correllated variables this makes sense - the better you play, the more games you play, the more hots you face, the more saves, the more 5v5 shots, the more faceoffs basically its telling us something about the limitation of questons these data can answer without further feature engineering and additional variables
+This tells us something about the 90 numeric variables in our dataset.
+It tells us most of the variation is around a ton of highly correllated variables.
+This makes sense - the better you play, the more games you play, more shots you face, more saves, more 5v5 shots, more faceoffs, etc.

+Basically these clusterings are telling us something about the limitation of questons these data can answer without further feature engineering and additional variables.

+One of those questions is who stands out in their group?

 ## 4. Outliers
-One thing we can do is look for outliers
+One thing we can do is look for outliers from their cluster.

 ### 4.1.
 Lowest PC1